Paint Pots Kootenay National Park Trail Guide

 This post contains compensated links.

-Paint Pots Hike Highlights
+Is the Paint Pots Hike Right for You?

 an 8-year old boy crosses the Tokumm Creek while hiking to the Paint Pots with his family.